bobllor/macdeploy/README.md

 ### YAML Reference

 `accounts`: Creates the default users on the client device.
-- `account_name`: Map of info for a user, it can be named anything but *must be unique*.
+- `account_name`: A user info map, it can be named anything but *must be unique*.
 *This is not the admin account*.
-    - `username`: The username of the user, this value *must be unique*.
+    - `username` (string): The username of the user, this value *must be unique*.
 If omitted, an input prompt for a username will be displayed.
-    - `password` (REQUIRED): The password of the user used to login.
-Required if a user is being made.
+    - `password` (string): The password of the user used to login.
+If omitted, then a password prompt will appear for input.
-    - `change_password`: Prompts for a password reset upon login of the account.
-    It is **highly recommended** to enable this for users with default passwords.
+    - `apply_policy` (boolean): Apply password policies to the user from the given values.
-    - `ignore_admin`: Ignores creating the user as admin if the *admin flag* is used.
+    - `ignore_admin` (boolean): Ignores creating the user as admin if the *admin flag* is used.
     This is only used for default accounts in the YAML config.

-`admin`: The user info for the main admin/first account of the device, if given it will automate the process.
+`admin`: A user info map for the main admin/first account of the device, used to automate majority of the workflow.
 It can be omitted for security purposes.
-  - `username`: The username of the admin account.
+  - `username` (string): The username of the admin account.
 Can be omitted, but it must be the same as the *internal username* of the MacBook during creation.
   For example, if the display name is `Admin User` the *internal username* is `adminuser`.
-  - `password`: The password of the admin account.
+  - `password` (string): The password of the admin account.
 If omitted, then a prompt for the password is displayed.
-If the password fails then the program will not continue.
+If the password fails to validate then the program will not continue.
-  - `change_password`: Prompts for a password reset upon login of the account.
+  - `apply_policy` (boolean): Apply password policies to the user from the given values.

 `packages`: Package file names that are being installed from the `pkg-files` directory on the client device.
-  - `package_name`: The package file.
+  - `package_name` (string): The package file.
 The `dist` folder will be read to find any files ending in `.pkg`.
   The file names can be an exact match or fuzzy matched, but it is recommended to put the full package name in, e.g. `teamviewer.pkg`.
 Quotes are required if there are spaces in the package name, e.g. `"Office 2016.pkg"`.
-    - `installed_file_name`: This is the file that is installed when a `.pkg` is successfully installed.
-It can be either a `.app` file or a directory.
+    - `installed_file_name` (string): This is the file that is installed when a `.pkg` is successfully installed.
     It is *not case sensitive*, and should match the file name in the given search directory.
-For example, `Microsoft Word.app` is searched by `"microsoft word"` or `"Microsoft Word.app"`.
+    For example, `Microsoft Word.app` can be found by `"microsoft word"` or `"Word.app"`.
     Can be omitted in the config but must pass an empty value `-` or `- ""`.

-Spaces or special characters requires quotes.
+`policies`: A map of password policies applied to chosen accounts in the config.
+  - `reuse_password` (number): Determines if the user can reuse a password.
+The number ranges from 0 to 15, with 1 being the default.
+0 means the current password can be reused, 1 means the current password cannot be reused, and numbers between 2-15 means the user cannot reuse the last N passwords.
+If more than 15 is given, it will reduce back down to 15.
+  - `alpha` (boolean): Requires the password to have at least one letter.
+  - `numeric` (boolean): Requires te password to have at least one number.
+  - `min_characters` (number): Minimum characters for the password.
+  - `max_characters` (number): Maxmimum characters for the password.
+  - `change_on_login` (boolean): Prevents the user from logging in without changing their password.
+This is required in order to apply the other passwords.

 `search_directories`: Array of paths that are used for `installed_file_name` to search for applications.